Nicholas Biwott: Ministry of Home Affairs

 In late 1978, Nicholas Biwott transferred to the Ministry of Home Affairs on the personal recommendation of President Kenyatta to work with his vice-president and the Minister of Home Affairs, Daniel arap Moi.

 In 1974, Biwott stood as a candidate for the Keiyo South constituency in the general election of that year but was narrowly defeated.

 Following the 1974 election, Nicholas Biwott was recalled to the Ministry of Home Affairs as Under Secretary (1974–78) to Minister Daniel arap Moi, Kenya's vice-president.
 With the ageing President Kenyatta unable to fulfil all the functions of the presidency, Moi took a leading role in the East African region with the result that Nicholas Biwott spent much of the next four years dealing with the Organisation of African Unity, the Commonwealth, the 'non-aligned' states and promoting the 'good neighbourliness' policy with states bordering Kenya.

 Kenyatta's death in 1978 saw Daniel arap Moi elevated to the presidency and Nicholas Biwott promoted to Deputy Permanent Secretary in the Office of the President (1978–79).

 Minister of State

 Following the election of 1979 (in which he was elected Member of Parliament for 1979 Keiyo South election, a seat he retained until December 2007), Nicholas Biwott returned to the Office of the President but now promoted to Minister of State (1979–82) with responsibility for science and technology, cabinet affairs, land settlement, and immigration.

-Under his auspices the Kenya Medical Research Institute was established in the same year to carry out health science research in Kenya.
-(Now in its 31st year, KEMRI continues its work as "a leading centre of excellence in the promotion of quality health").
+Under his leadership the Kenya Medical Research Institute (KEMRI) was established in the same year to carry out health science research in Kenya.
+KEMRI continues its work as "a leading centre of excellence in the promotion of quality health").